-The Kimberley is an amazing region in the far north of Western Australia, and to this day there are still rarely explored sections that travellers seldom see, but with the help of a 4WD and some remote travel experience, it opens right up.
-The Karunjie Track is one of those old stock routes heavily used in days gone by, now a line on a map explored only by those with a true sense of adventure.
+The Kimberley is an amazing region in the far north of Western Australia.
+There are rarely explored sections that travellers seldom see, but with the help of a 4WD, it opens right up.
+The Karunjie Track is one of those old stock routes heavily used in days gone by.
+Now it’s a line on a map explored only by those with a true sense of adventure.

-Having spent the past few days enjoying a full Home Valley Station experience, it was time to hit the road again, with Wyndham my next destination.
+After enjoying a Home Valley Station experience, it was time to hit the road again.
 The first highlight of this adventure was crossing the iconic Pentecost River, a tidal river that hungry barramundi and enormous estuarine crocodiles call home.
-As it was so late in the dry season, the water barely reached my rims, not that it mattered, this is a water crossing on many people’s bucket lists.
+As it was so late in the dry season, the water barely reached my rims.
+This is a water crossing on many people’s bucket lists.

-Once on the eastern side of the Pentecost, I took a hard left onto a sandy track that followed the river north.
-The sand was very soft in places but deflating my Kumho’s a little more eased the driving.
-This was the beginning of the Karunjie Track and already I was having fun.
+Once on the eastern side of the Pentecost, take a hard left onto a sandy track that follows the river north.
+The sand is very soft in places but deflating tyres a little eases the driving.
+This is just the beginning of the Karunjie Track!

-A gate soon stopped me in my tracks, but after a quick call on the satellite phone to the phone number on the sign, I was permitted to proceed.
 It’s not a requirement to call Diggers Rest Station but more a courtesy to let them know you’re driving the old track.
-It’s also a good safety back up because if you don’t get in touch with the station at the end of the track, they’ll be able to raise the alarm.
+It’s also a good safety backup because if you don’t get in touch with the station at the end of the track, they’ll be able to raise the alarm.

 The Old Karunjie Road is not a gazetted road and isn’t maintained so you need to be fully prepared.
 Unfortunately, a solo motorcyclist perished on this track at the end of 2018, highlighting how remote and treacherous the track can be.